Requirements for approved training and equipment

 If you wish to inspect pesticide application equipment in Sweden you need to notify the Swedish Board of Agriculture first.

 When you have had your qualifications approved and the notification has been acknowledged by the Swedish Board of Agriculture you are registered as an inspector.
-You will gain access to Swedish testing protocols and stickers.
+You will then have access to Swedish testing protocols and stickers.

 Inspectors can give their consent to have their contact details listed on the website of the Board of Agriculture together with other details such as if they are specialized on a specific sprayer brand.
 The list of inspectors can be found further down on this page.